briandgomez/Study/Security+/Security Architecture.md

 # Cloud Infrastructures
 - Responsibility matrix (i.e. AWS Share Responsibility Model)
-- Hybrid cloud (i.e. on-premise and cloud servers in combination)-
+- Hybrid cloud (i.e. on-premise and cloud servers in combination)
 - Third party companies are used with a user accounts and the cloud provider
 - Infrastructure as Code (i.e. CloudFormation or SAM)
 - Serverless architecture (i.e. AWS Lambda functions)